ErikBrendel/CommentQualityPlugin/README.md

 ### Additional outputs

-A `short_tree.pdf` is generated, showing how the depth-5 classifier tree internally works.
+A `dtree.pdf` can be generated, showing how the decision tree classifier works internally.
 Node colors represent the tendency towards a class (needs comment / needs no comment) for all the test data samples that reached that node.
+Note that you should use the `ShortTree` for this or create you own small tree as it will be to big to view and understand otherwise.

 ### The Plugin